tiennou/Tank-Auth/README.md

 1. **Fields in `roles` table: `role`, `full`, and `default`.** Keep the `role` field one-word and lowercase for easy typing since this is what you will use when running the `permit()` method.
 The `full` field is the full name of the role and can be used if you're displaying your role permissions in HTML.
 The `default` field specifies which role is the default role when users sign up.
 1. **Populate the `role_permissions` table.** Listing of all the permissions a role can take.

 > Permissions are assigned to roles and not users.
-For special cases where a certain user needs a permission outside of their role, use the `overrides` table ([Section IV: Give user extra permissions outside of their role](https://github.com/enchance/Tank-Auth#d-give-user-extra-permissions-outside-of-their-role-optional)).
+For special cases where a certain user needs a permission outside of their role, use the `overrides` table ([Section IV: Give user extra permissions outside of their role](#d-give-user-extra-permissions-outside-of-their-role-optional)).

 ### III.
 Assigning roles to users
 1. **Just assign the default role in the `roles.default` field and the system does the rest.** When a user signs up, he/she will be given that role.
 1. If the user is the very first user ever, they will automatically be given a role with the _role\_id_ of `1`.
 This is preferrably the _Admin_ role.
 This action bypasses the default role.

-The `roles` default schema:
+Sample data from the `roles` schema:

 	mysql> SELECT * FROM roles;
 	+---------+-------+---------------+---------+